 Allograft

 This technique involves using bone from a cadaver donor.
 The bone is sterilised and processed before being transplanted to the patient’s jawbone.
-This technique eliminates the need for an additional surgery to harvest bone from the patient’s own body, but there is a risk of immune system rejection or disease transmission.
+This technique eliminates the need for an additional surgery to harvest bone from the patient’s own body.

 Allografts are typically used in cases where there is not enough bone available for an autograft or if the patient has a medical condition that makes using their own bone tissue not feasible.